HusainBeepBop/business_sol/README.md

 - Logs all results to a timestamped CSV file (including system metrics).
 - Flags critical drops in download speed.
 - All metrics are visible in the GUI and saved for later analysis.
+- Select multiple .pptx files at once
+- Converts all to PDF in a single click
+- Output PDFs are saved in `Downloads/pptx_to_pdf/`
+- User-friendly interface with error handling

 ## 🧪 Packaging as Executable
 **To generate a standalone .exe for any script using PyInstaller:**